Clifford Thompson

 Clifford Marshall Thompson (October 18, 1904 - October 15, 1955) was one of the world's tallest men, the world's tallest lawyer, and remains the tallest man to ever appear in a Hollywood film.

 Born in Rugby, North Dakota, as a child Thompson moved with his parents to Scandinavia, Wisconsin.
-He claimed to be 8 ft 7 in and weigh 460 lb.
-According to thetallestman.com, his actual height was about 7 ft 5 in, but a researcher named Craig Albert more recently used photo-analysis to determine his size was somewhere between 8’3″ and 8’6″ tall.
+He claimed to be 8 ft 7 in and weigh 460 lb, but a researcher named Craig Albert more recently used photo-analysis to determine his size was somewhere between 8’3″ and 8’6″ tall.